 What’s available in my area?

 The Openreach network is maintained by BT (www.bt.com), and designed to reach as many homes in the UK as possible.
-So there’s a pretty good chance you’ll be able to get a broadband connection with a provider that uses it - that includes BT itself, Sky (www.sky.com), Plusnet (www.plus.net), TalkTalk (www.talktalk.co.uk), Fuel (www.fuelbroadband.co.uk), and Post Office.
+So there’s a pretty good chance you’ll be able to get a broadband connection with a provider that uses it - that includes BT itself, Sky (www.sky.com), Plusnet (www.plus.net), TalkTalk (www.talktalk.co.uk), and Fuel (www.fuelbroadband.co.uk).
 The only locations that might struggle to get a connection are extreme rural areas, such as in the middle of the Lake District, which are quite far from an exchange.

 Other providers have their own, separate networks across the country - including Virgin Media (www.virginmedia.com) and Hyperoptic.
 This lets them offer some impressively superfast speeds, but they don’t cover nearly as much of the country as BT’s network does.
 You’ll mostly find them concentrated in bigger towns and cities.